minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 sources and non environmental sources were highly significant.

-// LPM all representatives with control variables & log transformed For the most LPM shown in @lpm including control variables showed that when increasing the pro-environmental contribution to representatives by 1000 USD, the probability of the representative voting pro-environmentally increases by 0.007214 percent on average, ceteris paribus.
+// LPM all representatives with control variables & log transformed For the most generous LPM shown in @lpm including control variables showed that when increasing the pro-environmental contribution to representatives by 1000 USD, the probability of the representative voting pro-environmentally increases by 0.007214 percent on average, ceteris paribus.
 In return, when increasing anti-environmental contribution by 1000 USD, the probability of a representative voting pro-environmentally decreases by an average of 0.0006 percent, holding all else constant.
 Both of these coefficients are significant on a 0 level.